jrgentry20/portfolio/README.md

 - Built strong relationships with diverse stakeholders, conveying information clearly

-**Shipping and Receiving Specialist – REI – Tukwila, WA 	June 2019 – June 2021**
+**Shipping and Receiving Specialist at REI – Tukwila, WA 	June 2019 – June 2021**

 - Accurately processed and verified incoming and outgoing shipments, ensuring data integrity and adherence to procedures